yaniv-golan/dlzoom/docs/zoom-app/privacy.md

 Where it's stored and for how long
 - Sign‑in tokens are stored locally on your device (in `~/.config/dlzoom/tokens.json`) until you log out or they expire.
-- To finish sign‑in, a small authorization code is stored briefly in the authentication service and expires automatically after 10 minutes.
+- To finish sign‑in, a small authorization code is stored briefly in the OAuth broker service and expires automatically after 10 minutes.
 - Downloaded recordings are saved only on your device and are under your control.

-Hosted vs self‑hosted sign‑in
-- Hosted (when enabled): If you use our hosted sign‑in, the short‑lived code is handled by our service only to complete sign‑in, then it expires.
-- Self‑hosted: If you host your own sign‑in, that short‑lived code is handled by your service instead.
+OAuth broker (authentication service)
+- **Default**: dlzoom uses a hosted OAuth broker at `https://zoom-broker.dlzoom.workers.dev` to handle the sign-in flow.
+- **What it does**: Temporarily stores session data (max 10 minutes) to complete the OAuth flow.
+Does not log, persist, or have access to your Zoom recordings or account data beyond what's needed for authentication.
+- **Open source**: All broker code is available in the `zoom-broker/` directory of the repository and can be audited.
+- **Generic**: The broker works with any Zoom OAuth app.
+You create your own app in Zoom Marketplace with your own credentials.
+- **Infrastructure monitoring**: The broker runs on Cloudflare Workers, which collects standard infrastructure metrics (request counts, errors, performance) for operational monitoring.
+This does not track individual users or their data.
+- **Self‑hosting option**: If you prefer, you can deploy your own instance of the broker and configure dlzoom to use it with `--auth-url` or the `DLZOOM_AUTH_URL` environment variable.
+See `zoom-broker/README.md` for instructions.

 Sharing
 - We don’t sell your information or share it with advertisers.
 No selling of any data, ever.